• Moving Out of State in Florida

 If you already have the plates from your new state, you can take the Florida plates for cancellation and recycling to a county tax office.

-If not, mail the plates (after obtaining your new state's plates) to:
+If not, mail the plates (after obtaining your new state's plates) along with a letter requesting that the plates be cancelled to any county tax office.

 You don't need to change your address with the state.